The power of a single Haar random state: constructing and separating quantum pseudorandomness: Introduction

 The $\oprs$ is statistically secure as long as the number of copies of the Haar random state that the adversary receives is polynomial.
 This result is shown in \cref{sec:oprs_in_chrs_model}.
 One of the main technical ingredients that we introduce to prove \cref{thm:main2} is a certain ``stretching'' result for quantum pseudorandomness in the CHRS model (\cref{thm:ammplify-random-informal} in the technical overview, and \cref{thm:ammplify-random} in the main text), which may find application elsewhere.

-As a result, we show that the statistical $\oprs$ above can be used to achieve a surprisingly strong form of bit-commitment: \begin{theorem}[Informal] In the \CHRS\ model, a non-interactive quantum bit-commitment exists that is statistically hiding and binding. \end{theorem} The hiding property holds against a computationally unbounded adversary that receives any polynomial number of copies of the Haar random state.
+As a result, we show that the statistical $\oprs$ above can be used to achieve a surprisingly strong form of bit-commitment: \begin{theorem}[Informal] In the \CHRS\ model, a non-interactive quantum bit-commitment exists that is statistically hiding and binding. \end{theorem}

+The hiding property holds against a computationally unbounded adversary that receives any polynomial number of copies of the Haar random state.
 In contrast, the binding property holds against a computationally unbounded adversary with an unbounded number of copies.
-Such statistical binding and hiding cannot exist in the standard model~\cite{LC97,May97}.
-The theorem above is proven in \cref{sec:commitment}, in a similar way as shown previously by \cite{morimae2023unconditionally}.
+Such a statistically binding and hiding commitment cannot exist in the standard model~\cite{LC97,May97}.
+The proof of the theorem follows the approach of Morimae and Yamakawa~\cite{MY22a} to construct commitments from a $\oprs$.
+The subtlety is that the construction of ~\cite{MY22a} utilizes the \textit{inverse} of the generator of the $\oprs$, something that is in general infeasible in the CHRS model.
+We settle the issue by showing a weak equivalence between the CHRS oracle and a corresponding unitary oracle, which is self-inverse (see \cref{sec:tech-state-to-unitary} for a technical overview).
 Thanks to Theorem 14 in \cite{Qia23}, the commitment scheme that we obtain in the CHRS model can be compiled into an $\epsilon$-simulation secure one, using an adaption of the compiler from \cite{BCKM21}.
 This version of commitment is sufficient to build secure multiparty computation via the construction in \cite{BCKM21}.